Birkat haMinim: Medieval times

 In 1323/4 this prayer, in a Latin translation, (Note: "Destructis (seu conversis ad fidem Christi) nulla sit spes et omnibus hereticis vel non credentibus, accusatoribus vel bilinguis, (id est traditoribus omnibus), illud momentum sit, (id est in momento sint perditi), et omnes inimici populi tui Israel velociter occisi sint et regnum iniquitatis velociter sit amens, (id est confractum et fractissimum ad declinandum vel plus quam ad declinandum) cito vel velociter in diebus nostris.
 Benedictus tu, Deus, conterens inimocos et declinans perversos."
 (Yerushalmi 2013)) was included with several other items in Bernard Gui's guide for inquisitors, Practica officii inquisitionis heretice gravitatis.
 Gui added a gloss explaining that though the text does not explicitly mention Christians, the wording used makes it clear that this is what is to be understood by asking God to destroy the minim.
-Shortly afterwards, in 1331, the Franciscan Hebraist Nicolaus de Lyra (1270 – 1349) in his Postillae perpetuae in universam S. Scripturam, – a work that was to become one of the most authoritative Christian exegeses of the bible – stated that "from the cradle, they (the Jews) have been nurtured in the hatred of Christ, and they curse Christianity and Christians daily in the synagogues".
+Shortly afterwards, in 1331, the Franciscan Hebraist Nicolaus de Lyra (1270–1349) in his Postillae perpetuae in universam S. Scripturam, – a work that was to become one of the most authoritative Christian exegeses of the bible – stated that "from the cradle, they (the Jews) have been nurtured in the hatred of Christ, and they curse Christianity and Christians daily in the synagogues".

 Around 1400, Yom-Tov Lipmann-Mühlhausen wrote his Sefer haNizzaḥon (Book of Contention/Victory) which, unlike an anonymous Ashkenazi polemical work of the same title, (Note: The Sefer haNizzaḥon Vetus(Yashan), one of the most comprehensive compilations of this genre, dated to the second half of the 13th century (Kabůrková 2017) which in turn follows in a tradition established by the Hebrew translation, Sefer Nestor ha-Komer of the Qiṣṣat Mujādalat al-Usquf, written ostensibly by a former Christian priest converted to Judaism, and Jacob ben Reuben's Milhamoth ha-Shem (Ochs 2013).) was a prudent and respectful treatise that came to mark a milestone in Jewish-Christian polemics.
 (Note: The terminus ante quem is 1409 (Kabůrková 2017).)
 The work was a refutation of both Christianity and Karaism and affirmed the superiority of rabbinical Judaism.
 It was composed in the immediate aftermath of the execution of 80 Jews who had languished a year in jail on a charge brought by a convert, Peter, that Jewish rituals and prayers were derogatory of Christians and asked God that the latter be destroyed.
 The text of the Birkat haMinim, together with that of the Aleinu, figured prominently in the accusations.
-Lipmann-Mühlhausen brushed off the interpretation given, claiming that minim simply meant zweifelte Ketzer (Note: Heb. meharherim, skeptics) heretics whose doubts left them wavering between Judaism and Christianity, and who, having neither religion, deserved death.
+Lipmann-Mühlhausen brushed off the interpretation given, claiming that minim simply meant zweifelte Ketzer (Note: meharherim, skeptics) heretics whose doubts left them wavering between Judaism and Christianity, and who, having neither religion, deserved death.